Exponential Riordan Arrays and Jacobi elliptic functions: Jacobi Riordan arrays

-\item The row sums of $A$ for $m=1$ form the sequence $\left(1, 1, 0, -3, -4, 21, 80,... \right)$ corresponding to \seqnum{A012123} with e.g.f \,$e^{\sin^{-1}(\tanh(z))}=e^{\gd(z)}$ where $\gd(z)$ is the \textbf{Gudermannian function} such that \item The non zero elements of the first column of the matrix $A$ generated from the derivative of the Jacobi amplitude function forms the coefficient matrix \end{itemize} The production matrix of $A$ in terms of $m$:
+$e^{\sin^{-1}(\tanh(x))}=e^{\gd(x)}$ where $\gd(x)$ is the \textit{Gudermannian function} such that \item The nonzero elements of the first column of the matrix $A$ generated from the derivative of the Jacobi amplitude function forms the coefficient matrix \end{itemize} The production matrix of $A$ in terms of $m$: